grgwsmth/gsd/case-studies/documentation.md

 ---
+slug: documentation
 layout: case-study
 title: Case study<span class="hilight">.</span>
+image: work-thumb-documentation.png
+alt: Design system documentation
+align: end
-masthead-pill: Walmart
+company: Walmart
-masthead-intro: Establishing documentation templates & standards
+intro: Documentation templates & standards
-masthead-description: Setting standards for the way we deliver user-facing documentation.
-masthead-image: work-landing-04.png
-masthead-caption: Design system documentation
-masthead-alt: Design system documentation
+description: I was part of the zero-to-one effort for Walmart's first centralized, governed design system.
+One of my responsibilities was to establish content standards and templates for our new documentation site.
+Over time, I wrote component & pattern documentation and engineering specifications for both the core library and our enterprise pattern library.
-masthead-duration: Ongoing
+duration: Ongoing
+readmore: /case-studies/documentation
 exclude: true
 ---